Lawn-to-Garden Incentive (L2G) Program Design Requirements

 As mentioned, the drawing can be done by a non-professional and by hand.
 Although the drawing does not have to be at a high level of detail, it should show enough detail to illustrate the overall project design.

 The new Design Reimbursement Program will provide a rebate of up to $1,500 dollars for customers who submit a design from a LBWD certified landscape professional.
-A list of local landscape professionals that have submitted their credentials to the Long Beach Water Department can be found here: LINK TO DRP PAGE.
+A list of local landscape professionals that have submitted their credentials to the Long Beach Water Department can be found by clicking here.
 To participate in the Design Reimbursement Program you must hire a landscape professional from our certified list to create a design for your garden and submit a copy of the receipt for the amount of the design.

 Your drawing must comply with the following: